This article explains Accounts/ Profile interrelations, Trust associations and the role of Server Sets.

 Server Sets are deployed in highly-available clusters, geographically distributed to maintain accessibility.
 We typically refer to Server Sets using a single (FQDN) name.

 Server Set details are critical when you plan to manage your own KODiAC Cloud Service deployment and/ or want to maintain close control over data storage policies (locations).
-Details will be available in a follow-up article to be available before March 2020.
-Check back here for details.
+For more information, refer to the article, KODiAC Replication.

 Email Addresses and SSProtect Identity

 Organizations contain a unique set of Accounts and thus a unique set of Usernames.
 Usernames are unique within and across Organizations, globally - unless you are hosting an isolated KODiAC Server Set deployment of your own.

 You can only use a single email address with multiple SSProtect Accounts but only when they are provisioned with independently-operated KODiAC Server Set interconnections.
 All DefiniSec-managed Server Sets interconnect globally, and as a result, you can only use an email address once with any DefiniSec-managed KODiAC Server Set.

 If at a later time you deploy your own isolated KODiAC Server Set distribution(s), you would be able to provision an Account using the same email address.
 This is one of the ways Profiles can be useful, as noted in the next section.

 CAUTION: We do NOT recommend using the same email address for multiple Accounts, except by advanced users very familiar with system use.
 This can be quite confusing when, for example, using :Email and trying to determine why a particular incoming protected message can't be opened.
 In such cases, it often comes down to the context the managing Account is using - and when incoming data is from an Account associated with a different set of Global Server Sets, expectation won't align with reality.